they not like us dodgers shirt

 What Does "They Not Like Us" Mean in the Context of the Dodgers?

-Who Are "They" in "They Not Like Us"?
+Are There Any Controversies Surrounding the Phrase "They Not Like Us"?